Types of Available Aid

 After the institution verifies the student’s eligibility, the student will be asked to sign their Service Agreement (SA).
 The SA outlines the program requirements, service commitment, and repayment obligation of the grant.

 After the SA has been signed, the student’s institution will be able to request payment(s).
-Unless otherwise requested by the institution, the grant will be evenly disbursed among all terms the student is enrolled in during the academic year.
-The institution may begin requesting payments for each term according to the following timeline:
+The grant will be evenly disbursed among all terms the student is enrolled in during the academic year.

 It takes approximately 6-8 weeks from the date the payment request is submitted for the check to arrive at the institution.